jirkapok/GasPlanner/doc/roadmap.md

   * Settings
     * Unify dive settings and default settings
 * Help
-  * Update the documentation to latest state of the application
   * Add help to the UI as side bar
     * <https://ej2.syncfusion.com/angular/documentation/sidebar/getting-started/>
     * <https://www.npmjs.com/package/ngx-markdown>